hmartiro/android-arduino-wifi/README.md

 android-arduino-wifi
 ====================

-Demo of a clear and simple way to interface Android and Arduino over a WiFi connection for serial communication.
+Demo of a clear and robust way of creating a serial communication link between an Arduino and an Android device using WiFi.

 **Features:**